Usagimimi/pynic/README.rst

     import pynic

-You can see some examples in examples directory.
+You can see an example at the end of this page.

 Functions
 =========